How to get cheap car insurance in 2025 — 25 things to try

 So, if you are in the market for a new car, you might want to consider what insurance category each of the cars on your shortlist falls into.

-According to Compare the Market, these were the cheapest cars to insure in 2023:
+According to What Car? these were the cheapest cars to insure in 2023:

 How to lower your risk as a driver in the eyes of an insurer